dagnall53/NMEADisplay/README.md

 Double click this bat file (see below*) and it will start and a new DOS prompt window will open and ask:
 Enter Com port number: ... enter your com port number (eg 8) and press return.
 The Esptool program will upload the program onto your board and it should restart.

 You will next need to get a new microSD card, ( I used 4Gb), and format it using FAT32.
 Then copy the whole of the "SdRoot" folder onto the SD card.
 You should then see it will have two sub directories: edit and logs.
 The edit subdirectory will have one file 'index.htm', which is vital for the Webeditor!.
-The root of the SD should have three files, logo.jpg (the start screen image), startws.htm, (a file that runs the webserver), and StartSound.mp3. ( a file that will play on modified boards if they have sound).
+The root of the SD should have four files, config.txt, logo.jpg (the start screen image), startws.htm, (a file that runs the webserver), and StartSound.mp3. ( a file that will play on modified boards if they have sound).
 Re insert the SD card into the module and restart.

 You should get the colour picture of a clipper ship and white text showing the program starting up.
 If you do not see the picture, and just get the white text, the module has not recognised the SD card, and you need to try a different one.
 It can be quite fussy.